Boat Share | Cheddington

 General comments by vendor

-( http://www.swanleybridgemarina.com ) and the whole drive train and propeller assembly re-engineered for peak efficiency.
-This has resulted in an extremely smooth and manoeuvrable boat that is a pleasure to steer.
-The mechanical upgrades come with a five year warranty which should keep routine maintenance costs to a minimum.
+In March of 2014 a new BetaMarine 43 engine with PRM150 D2 gearbox and Python drive were installed by the engineers at Swanley Bridge marina ( http://www.swanleybridgemarina.com ) and the whole drive train and propeller assembly re-engineered for peak efficiency.
+This has resulted in an extremely smooth and maneuverable boat that is a pleasure to steer.

 The distinctive artwork on each side always invites comment and is a good conversation starter.
 The Buckinghamshire village of Cheddington was the scene of the Great Train Robbery, which is also sometimes referred to as the ‘Cheddington Mail Van Raid’.
-The picture (re-created after the original during last winter’s re-paint) certainly seems to stick in fellow boaters’ memories and ‘Ched’ is quite famous on the waterways as a result.
+The picture certainly seems to stick in fellow boaters’ memories and ‘Ched’ is quite famous on the waterways as a result.

-The syndicate of owners is self-managed and extremely friendly and efficient, the management is organised with a chairman, secretary, treasure and maintenance supervisor.
+The syndicate of owners is self-managed and extremely friendly and efficient, the management is organised with a chairman, secretary and treasurer.

 There is a dedicated website service for news and general discussion, and all owners gather in the autumn for lunch followed by an AGM.
 The AGM gives everyone a voice as to the running of the boat.
 There is a comprehensive Syndicate Agreement and procedure for transfer of share ownership.